Modifying Data with INSERT, UPDATE, DELETE

 INSERT adds brand-new rows.
 Always list the columns explicitly so your statements survive schema tweaks.

-INSERT INTO student (student_id, first_name, last_name, email, dept_id, enrollment_year)
+INSERT INTO customer (customer_id, first_name, last_name, email, preferred_category_id, signup_year, city)

 Multiple rows can be inserted in a single statement:

-If your database auto-generates IDs (e.g., INTEGER PRIMARY KEY in SQLite), omit those columns and let the engine supply the values.
+If your database auto-generates IDs (for example, AUTO_INCREMENT in MySQL), omit those columns and let the engine supply the values.

 Insert from a SELECT